Correlation and variable importance in random forests: Application to the Landsat Satellite dataset

 Note that the four spectral values for the central pixels, which is the most correlated to the class labels, are given by variables 17, 18, 19 and 20.
 The variables corresponding to the same spectral band are particularly correlated.
 Consequently, the variables in this dataset can be grouped into four blocks of nine correlated variables $G_{17}$, $G_{18}$, $G_{19}$ and $G_{20}$, each block corresponding to one of the variables 17, 18, 19 and 20.

 We run the two algorithms on the data 100 times.
-The averaged OOB error and test errors are given on Figure~\ref{fig:landsat}.
-For each run, the test error has been computed by randomly selecting a test set containing one third of the observations.
+The averaged OOB error and validation errors are given on Figure~\ref{fig:landsat}.
+For each run, the validation error has been computed by randomly selecting a validation set containing one third of the observations.

-On this dataset, RFE clearly outperforms NRFE.
-The OOB error rate (see Fig.~\ref{fig:landsatdataOOB}) and the test error (see Fig.~\ref{fig:landsatdataTEST}) are both lower for RFE than for NRFE.
+On this dataset, the screening of variables proposed by RFE is more efficient than the screening proposed by NRFE.
+The OOB error (see Fig.~\ref{fig:landsatdataOOB}) and the validation error (see Fig.~\ref{fig:landsatdataTEST}) are both lower for RFE than for NRFE.
 The superiority of RFE is particularly manifest for small size models: with five variables, the OOB error rate is 0.13 for RFE (with standard deviation 0.001) while it is 0.48 for NRFE (with standard deviation 0.003).
-The test error is 0.13 (with standard deviation 0.008) for RFE while it is 0.48 (with standard deviation 0.01) for NRFE.
+The validation error is 0.13 (with standard deviation 0.008) for RFE while it is 0.48 (with standard deviation 0.01) for NRFE.

 The proportion of times each variable has been selected in the set of the ten first selected variables is given on Figure~\ref{fig:barplotLandsat}.
 For both algorithms, the variables 17, 18 and 20 are always selected.
 The variable 19 is selected 54 times over 100 by RFE whereas it is never selected by NRFE, which is natural according to the ranking of the importance measures (see Fig.~\ref{fig:boxplotLandsat}).
 The situation is actually even worst: Figure~\ref{fig:Selec10Landsat} shows that, over the 100 runs of the NRFE algorithm, none of the variables in $G_{19}$ can be found in the 10 first selected variables.
 On the contrary, for RFE algorithm, the variables in $G_{19}$ are more selected in the ten first variables (blue in the Figure).
 In addition, the first selected variable is the variable 18 at each time (green in the Figure).
 The second and the third selected variables are more frequently the variables 17 and 20 (respectively red and black in the Figure).
 As a consequence, the rankings of the selected variables by RFE are more stable than NRFE which do not always select the ``true'' variables in the first positions.
 The selection results of our experiment are consistent with those of \citet{maugis11}.